CommandPost/FCPCafe/docs/update-guide.md

 Sweetwater also has an incredibly detailed [macOS Sequoia Compatibility Guide](https://www.sweetwater.com/sweetcare/articles/macos-sequoia-compatibility-guide/) for editors that also use DAWs like Logic Pro.

+We have had no issues with macOS Sequoia 15.0.0 or 15.0.1.

 ---

 ## macOS Sonoma 14